Assisted Therapy Dog Adoption FAQs

 How long does it take to get a Companion Paws Adoption Dog?

-The search process for your right match can take approximately 5 months.
+- For the Train Your Own Therapy Dog Adoption Program, the search process for your right match can take approximately 3 months.

 From where do you adopt Companion Paws therapy dogs?